zh-lx/code-inspector/docs/en/guide/start.md

 :::

-::: details Click to expand: nuxt Project Configuration
+::: details Click to expand configuration about: nuxt

 nuxt3.x :